lewiEyasu/haskell-and-plutus/README.md

 # haskell-and-plutus
-solution to excises on Haskell
+solution to exercises on Haskell